 - Your storage array must have two controllers.
-The controller that you are not placing offline must be online (in the optimal state). - Make sure that no volumes are in use or that you have a multipath driver installed on all hosts using these volumes.
+The controller that you are not placing offline must be online (in the optimal state). - You have verified that no volumes are in use or that you have a multipath driver installed on all hosts using these volumes.